ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--network-initial-timeout` (duration):

-Initial timeout value of the adaptive timeout manager, in nanoseconds.
+Initial timeout value of the adaptive timeout manager.
 Defaults to `5s`.

 #### `--network-initial-reconnect-delay` (duration):